Dazai-ui/CNN-based-Student-Attentiveness-Detection/README.md

 ## Files in the Repository

-- **Cnn-based-student-attentiveness-detection.ipynb**: The main Jupyter notebook containing the entire pipeline, from data loading and augmentation to model training and evaluation.
+- **Cnn-based-student-attentiveness-detection.ipynb**: The main notebook (suitable for Jupyter, Google Colab, Kaggle etc) containing the entire pipeline, from data loading and augmentation to model training and evaluation.